ecenter/markdownify/README.markdown

 permissions and output JSON, appropriate for AJAX callbacks.

 Markdownify is a PHP library that converts HTML to Markdown and Markdown Extra.
-Markdownify is included with this package.
+Markdownify is licensed under the GNU Lesser General Public License (LGPL) & is distributed with this package for convenience.

-Markdownify is licensed under the Fermitools license (see LICENSE.txt).
+Markdownify module is licensed under the Fermitools license (see LICENSE.txt).

 # Reference